xtremestuff/resolve-dctl/README.md

 * full2legal - Convert Data signal to Video levels using proper quantization equation
 * legal2full - Convert Video signal to Data levels using proper reverse quantization equation
 * Channel-Saturation - Adjust Red, Green and Blue saturation based on Upper and Lower thresholds
+* Gray-Chart - Generate Chart with Black, Middle Gray and White in Scene or Linear gamma

 Transforms use Rec.709 Color Primaries where applicable.